Aspie96/blog/content/posts/free-software.md

 In the '80s, the [GNU](https://www.gnu.org/) project, aimed at creating a free operating system, was [announced](https://www.gnu.org/gnu/initial-announcement.html) by [Richard Stallman](https://stallman.org/).
 Stallman then founded the [Free Software Foundation](https://www.fsf.org/), a non-profit organization which supports GNU and other initiatives.
 The FSF also maintains the [Free Software Definition](https://www.gnu.org/philosophy/free-sw.html), based on four *[essential freedoms](https://www.gnu.org/philosophy/free-sw.html#four-freedoms)*:

 - *Freedom 0*: To run the program as one wishes, for any purpose.
-- *Freedom 1*: To study how the program works, and change it so it does as one wishes (requires access to source code).
+- *Freedom 1*: To study how the program works and change it so it does as one wishes (requires access to source code).
 - *Freedom 2*: To redistribute copies.
 - *Freedom 3*: To distribute copies of one's modifications to others (requires access to source code).

 In "free software", the word "free" refers to freedom (as in "free speech"), not to price (as in "free beer").
 This ambiguity is specific to the English language.
-Sometimes the Spanish and French word "libre" is used, instead of "free", to avoid confusion.
+Sometimes the Spanish and French word "libre" is used, instead of "free", so as to avoid confusion.
 While free software is typically distributed at no cost (partly because anyone can pass it on), a lot of software available without charge is not free software.

 The *free software movement* supports *software freedom* on moral grounds, based on the idea that non-free ("proprietary") software is controlled by its owner, rather than the user, and that this constitutes an instrument of unjust power over users' computing.
 It is, however, possible to use and endorse free software for more pragmatic reasons, even without agreeing with this philosophy.